-Opening an IRA is a great way to save for retirement because it gives you the opportunity to make tax advantaged contributions which may produce larger gains than investing in an account without similar tax advantages (where are the best Roth IRA rates?).
+Opening an IRA is a great way to save for retirement because it gives you the opportunity to make tax-advantaged contributions which may produce larger gains than investing in an account without similar tax advantages (where are the best Roth IRA rates?).
 Most people are eligible to open Traditional and Roth IRAs, and depending on your financial situation, one of the two may be better than the other.

 Comparing Traditional and Roth IRAs

 Both a Traditional IRA and Roth IRA have certain tax advantages that make them good options for your retirement investments.
-The main difference is that a Traditional IRA is a tax deferred retirement plan, and a Roth IRA is a tax exempt retirement plan.
+The main difference is that a Traditional IRA is a tax-deferred retirement plan, and a Roth IRA is a tax-exempt retirement plan.

-How Traditional and Roth IRAs work
+How Traditional IRAs Work

-To find out if you are eligible for tax deductible contributions check out the IRA contribution limits.
+To find out if you are eligible for tax-deductible contributions, check out the IRA contribution limits.
 Withdrawals from Traditional IRAs are taxed at the time of distribution.
 Traditional IRAs are also subjected to required minimum distributions starting at age 70½, regardless of whether or not you feel the need to make withdrawals.

 Beware of early withdrawal penalties.
 Making withdrawals before you reach retirement age may subject you to early withdrawal penalties, which can cost you a 10% penalty and you have to immediately pay taxes on the amount you withdraw.
 So you can end up losing a large portion of your retirement fund by making early withdrawals.